For authors

 Scholars may also suggest a topic for a special Issue or section within the scope of the journal and act as guest editors.
 Proposals should be submitted using the designated submission form.

 When a proposal for a special Issue or section is accepted, its submission and publication schedule will be agreed upon with the guest editor(s) conforming to the journal’s production timeline.
-Articles for special issues or special sections are subject to the same editorial evaluation process as regular submissions, including the external double blind peer review.
+Articles for special issues or special sections are subject to the same editorial evaluation process as regular submissions, including the external double-blind peer review.

 Peer review and selection process

-Article and book review proposals as well as the complete texts submitted to the journal are first reviewed by the Editors-in-chief and members of the Editorial board.
-Revisions may be requested already at this stage, prior to the external review process.
-If and when considered satisfactory, the full texts of articles and reviews are then anonymously peer-reviewed by two scholars in the field.
+In the case of articles that are aligned with the aims and scope of the journal but that need improvement, revisions may be requested already at this stage, prior to the external review process.
+If and when considered satisfactory by the Editors-in-chief, full-text articles are then anonymously peer-reviewed by two external scholars in the field for further evaluation.
 If necessary, a third external evaluation will be sought.

 Copyright and licensing policy

-Migrating Minds is an Open Access journal.
+Migrating Minds: Journal of Cultural Cosmopolitanism is an Open Access journal.
 Authors retain copyright and grant the journal right of first publication and distribution under a Creative Commons Attribution 4.0 BY-NC License, allowing others to freely distribute and adapt the work with proper attribution.
 In other words, authors can enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal’s published version of their work (e.g., deposit it to an institutional or other repository of their choice, or publish it in a book), provided that they acknowledge its initial publication in this journal.
 Authors are required to inform the Migrating Minds Editors-in-chief of any instances of re-publication.

 Code of conduct